-Audience Group/ Category Key Messages Themes Government institutions The REDD+ Program has a clear vision and is delivering significant and tangible, environmental, economic and social benefits to Sudan, while contributing to the country's commitment to play its role in mitigating climate change.
-Importance and need for government's support to REDD+ Program.
-Local communities The Program works with the local communities/ society to address the needs of local people particularly indigenous people, ultimately delivering real, long-term benefits that have true meaning for communities and the sustainable livelihoods of the local people.
-The REDD+ Program is designed to provide maximum possible benefits to the local communities and indigenous peoples where it operates and is helping with the empowerment of people and enhancement of community livelihoods.
-Civil society organizations CSOs (NGOs/CBOs) The REDD+ Program contributes to climate change mitigation while bringing social and economic benefits to the local communities.The Program is helping the Civil Society with capacity building and development support as well as sharing of expertise.
-Private Sector REDD+ Program brings stability and long-term sustainability of benefit to all, including the private sector; and there is a strong business case for cooperation.The Program provides mutual benefits and brings new business opportunities for the private sector and enhanced relations with the local communities.
-Development Partners/ Donors The Program helps prepare Sudan for REDD+ implementation and thus provides practical solutions for the country to contribute to the global efforts for climate change mitigation.
-REDD+ implementation is fully accountable for Sudanese people and the international community in terms of relevance, process, funding and results obtained as the Program is committed to ensure efficiency, effectiveness and transparency of all its operations.
-Potential benefits for long-term stability and socio-economic development opportunities of REDD+ Academic and The Program helps in climate change mitigation while providing positive
+Audience Group/ Key Messages Themes Category Government The REDD+ Programme has a clear vision and is delivering significant and institutions tangible, environmental, economic and social benefits to Sudan, while contributing to the country's commitment to play its role in mitigating climate change.
+Importance and need for government's support to REDD+ Programme.
+Local communities The Programme works with the local communities/ society to address the needs of local people particularly indigenous people, ultimately delivering real, long-term benefits that have true meaning for communities and the sustainable livelihoods of the local people.
+The REDD+ Programme is designed to provide maximum possible benefits to the local communities and indigenous peoples where it operates and is helping with the empowerment of people and enhancement of community livelihoods. , and the second Civil society The REDD+ Programme contributes to climate change mitigation while organizations CSOs bringing social and economic benefits to the local communities.
+(NGOs/CBOs) The Durantees is helping the Civil Coniety with secretive heilding and The Programme is helping the Civil Society with capacity building and development support as well as sharing of expertise. development support as well as sharing of expertise.
+Private Sector REDD+ Programme brings stability and long-term sustainability of benefit to all, including the private sector; and there is a strong business case for cooperation.
+The Programme provides mutual benefits and brings now business The Programme provides mutual benefits and brings new business opportunities for the private sector and enhanced relations with the local communities.
+Development Partners/ The Programme helps prepare Sudan for REDD+ implementation and thus Donors provides practical solutions for the country to contribute to the global efforts for climate change mitigation.
+REDD+ implementation is fully accountable for Sudanese people and the international community in terms of relevance, process, funding and results obtained as the programme is committed to ensure efficiency, effectiveness and transparency of all its operations.

-Audience Group/ Key Messages Themes Category research institutions environmental, economic and social benefits.
-Importance of the engagement of research and academic institutions in REDD+ in order to provide research findings and best practice demonstrations of the Program in Sudan.
-Media The Program is supported by the Government of Sudan and the World Bank and is the primary source of information on all matters related to REDD+ in the country.
-The Program brings positive environmental, economic and social benefits from REDD+ activities to the Sudanese population.
-The Program will provide platforms for debate on REDD+ issues to be adopted by media.
-General Public The Program helps in climate change mitigation while providing positive environmental, economic and social benefits to all.
+Potential benefits for long-term stability and socio-economic development opportunities of REDD+ Academic and research institutions The programme helps in climate change mitigation while providing positive environmental, economic and social benefits.
+Importance of the engagement of research and academic institutions in REDD+ in order to provide research findings and best practice demonstrations of the Programme in Sudan.
+Media The Programme is supported by the Government of Sudan and the World Bank and is the primary source of information on all matters related to REDD+ in the country.
+The Programme brings positive environmental, economic and social benefits from REDD+ activities to the Sudanese population.
+The Programme will provide platforms for debate on REDD+ issues to be adopted by media.
+General Public The Programme helps in climate change mitigation while providing positive environmental, economic and social benefits to all.

 It should be noted that the above are general thematic areas (themes of messages) from which messages can be developed.
 Specific messages would be formulated at a later stage and need to be context-specific for events, communication products and particular audiences.
-The Communication Officer in collaboration with the REDD+ Program Focal Points at the state and locality levels would be required to produce timely and accurate messages targeted to each audience group.
+The Communication Officer in collaboration with the REDD+ Programme Focal Points at the state and locality levels would be required to produce timely and accurate messages targeted to each audience group.